Back to The Church in Exile

 The Church in Exile: remnant fidelity where true altars remain under trial.

-The world may not see your sacrifices:
+The world may not see the sacrifices of the :

 • traveling hours for a Mass,